How to establish a UX design process based on data, rather than opinions or preferences.

 Review each theme and write out a summary of what this says or reveals about the users and their experience.

-Analyzing Quantitative Data
+How to Analyze Quantitative Data

 Quantitative data can be more straightforward in terms of identifying patterns and weak areas in your product.